Yihang-Li/Yihang-Li.github.io/source/_drafts/Time Series.md

 $E\left(x_{t}\right)=0$, $\operatorname{Var}\left(x_{t}\right)=\sigma_{w}^{2}\left(1+\beta_{1}^{2}+\ldots+\beta_{q}^{2}\right)$, $\rho(k)=\left\{\begin{array}{cc}1 & k=0 \\ \sum_{i=0}^{q-k} \beta_{i} \beta_{i+k} / \sum_{i=0}^{q} \beta_{i}^{2} & k=1, \ldots, q \\ 0 & k>q\end{array}\right.$ where $\beta_0$ is unity

 - Invertible
-  An MA process is invertible if it can be expressed as a stationary autoregressive process of infinite order
+  An MA process is `invertible` if it can be expressed as a stationary autoregressive process of infinite order
-  - In general, an MA(q) process is invertible when the roots of φq(B) all exceed unity in absolute value
+  - In general, an MA(q) process is invertible when the roots of $\phi_q(B)$ `all exceed unity in absolute value`
-  - The autocovariance function only identifies a unique MA(q) process if the condition that the process be invertible is imposed
+  - The autocovariance function `only` identifies a `unique` MA(q) process if the condition that the process be invertible is imposed
 - MA models cannot be expressed in a multiple regression form Parameters are estimated with a numerical algorithm